24900567/Exp-1/README.md

 Actor: Member

-Objects: Library System → Book → Borrower
+Objects: ATM → deposite → withdraw
 Activity Diagram
 Describes the flow of activities (like issuing a book).
 47